Turnabout (game show): Sphere Game

 This game was played with a 4-by-4 grid of 16 spheres.
 The host specified a sequence of three letters that had to appear in each correct word and asked a series of toss-ups on the buzzer.
 For each toss-up, a string of blanks was shown to indicate the number of letters in the word, with the three given ones already filled in.
 (E.g. LAB----- and a clue of "hired worker" would lead to LABOURER.)
-A correct buzz-in answer allowed the contestant to change the colour of one sphere, but a miss deducted 5 points from their score and allowed the contestant who had buzzed-in second (if any) to answer.
+A correct buzz-in answer allowed the contestant to change the colour of one sphere; from series 2, a miss deducted 5 points from their score and allowed the contestant who had buzzed-in second (if any) to answer.

 Each player started the game with four spheres of their own colour already on the board, and the remaining four were grey.
 The rules on changing sphere colours varied.
 Originally, a contestant could choose any sphere after a correct answer; a grey one (in the centre of the board) would turn directly to their colour, while any other sphere would advance in a three-step cycle, from red to orange to blue and back to red.
 Later, the four grey spheres were moved to the corners and had to be changed before any others could be selected, and any chosen sphere would go directly to that contestant's colour.

 Contestants scored 5 points for making a horizontal/vertical/diagonal row of three spheres in their own colour, or 10 points for a line of four.
 If a move created multiple scoring lines, the contestant earned points for all of them.
 The round ended after three minutes had elapsed, and a second round was immediately played with the three-letter sequence reversed (e.g. "LAB" becoming "BAL").
 The grid was not reset between the two rounds.
 When the grey spheres were placed in the corners, the starting arrangement of the board was such that all four of them had to be changed before any contestant could make a scoring line.

 In the first series, the highest-scoring contestant at the end of both rounds advanced to play the Star Game, then played the same two opponents in another Sphere Game round with the scores reset to zero.
 The board was not reset, however, and the colour cycle ran in reverse order (blue to orange to red).

 If a game or episode ended in a tie for high score, the contestant with more spheres in their own colour was the winner.

-Palindrome Game (1994–95)
+Palindrome Game (1994)

 This round was played identically to the Sphere Game, but the three given letters read the same forwards and backwards (e.g. "ELE").